StevenBlack/vocab/README.md

 ### sinecure
 An office or post that provides honor or prestige and possibly even profit but which requires almost no work.
-Certain ambassadors' posts are considered sinecures, for example, because the job involves a lot of formal parties and official gatherings but very little political responsibility.

 ### sinistrodextral